 Incidents of bullying will be addressed in line with the school's behaviour management procedures and the Safeguarding and Child Protection Policy.
+Reports and incidents of bullying are logged and monitored and different types of bullying are tracked by a senior member of staff on CPOMS.
+This is evaluated regularly and checks are made to ensure that necessary and appropriate actions have been put in place by the pastoral team, including actions for the victim and perpetrator.
 The latest version of Keeping Children Safe in Education and related guidance, should be considered when identifying, responding to and monitoring of any instances of bullying.

-Reports and instances of bullying are logged and monitored within each school.
-Information on bullying is monitored to inform intervention and reported to the LGB and Trust.
+Information on bullying is reported to the LGB and Trust.